sander1988/Indego/README.md

 # Indego
-Fork from iMarkus/Indego (thanks for the inspiration and all your work with the basics!)

 Home Assistant Custom Component for Bosch Indego Lawn Mower

 Place the files in custom-component in your Home Assistant folder for custom-componentes